cristinacolpos/PELA-blocks/slicer-recommendations.md

 # PLA

-PLA is OK if you don't have other choices.
-It is stiff and chips easily so part fit and lifetime are worse than other materials.

-Minimize or avoid bed heating as it can elephant foot the lower socket connectors.
+OK if you don't have other choices.
+It is stiff and chips easily so part fit and lifetime are not as good as more flexible materials.
+Avoid bed heating as it can "elephant foot" the lower socket connectors.

 # ABS

+Good if you are familiar with ABS.
 LEGO is made from ABS.
-It has many nice properties and works well, however large parts may lift or delaminate due to thermal expansion.
-Use it if you know and like ABS.
+It has many nice properties if you know how to minimize lift and delamination due to thermal contraction in larger parts.

 `Adhesion: Brim`   (check the slicer's preview image.
 If the brim pollutes the inside of the bottom connectors that creates difficult post-processing.
-Consider alaternatives like a PEI sheet or `Adhesion: Brim` instead)
+Consider alaternatives like `Adhesion: Skirt` with a PEI sheet, glue stick, or unscented hairspray.
+Minimize bed heating as it can "elephant foot" the lower socket connectors.